-- has in-depth knowledge of theoretical and practical aspects of GIS and its application in costal and marine environments
+- understands what GIS is and its application in costal and marine resource management

-- explains how GIS and social science research can be effectively integrated in marine resource management and demonstrates the use of GIS in mixed method research
+- explains how GIS and social science research can be effectively integrated in marine resource management and demonstrate the use of GIS in mixed method research

-- discusses critically questions related with quality of spatial data and uncertainties in spatial analysis
+- discuss critically questions related with quality of spatial data and uncertainties in spatial analysis

-- can analyze theoretical and methodological challenges of using GIS in marine resource governance
+- understands theoretical and methodological challenges of using GIS in marine resource governance

 - can develop a spatial question related to students own interest in fisheries and marine resource governance

-- can use and develop skills to master GIS software (such as ArcGIS, QGIS, R) to process, analyze and present spatial information
+- uses and develop skills to master GIS software (such as ArcGIS, QGIS, ILWIS, R) to process, analyze and present spatial information

 - can identify sources of errors and uncertainties in a GIS project and correct them accordingly